 Definitions of the crimes reported are in accordance with the Federal Bureau of Investigation's Uniform Crime Reporting Program.
+The definitions listed below are for Clery reporting, following the Clery definition you will find the Arkansas's criminal code.

 Aggravated Assault: An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
 This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm.